libertypi/rinabackup/README.md

 # RinaBackup

-RinaBackup is an automated backup script tailored for my personal use, written in PowerShell.
-It is primarily designed to backup files from PCs and laptops to a centralized storage.
+RinaBackup is an automated backup script tailored for my personal use.
+Written in PowerShell, it is primarily designed to backup files from PCs and laptops to a centralized storage.
 After configuration, it is recommended to set the script up to run automatically via Task Scheduler.

 - Backs up files into 7-Zip archives or directories.
 - Special handling for OneDrive folders and VMware VMs.